 Dinwiddie joined the Stampeders in 2016 after three years on the staff of the Montreal Alouettes.

 Dinwiddie served as the Alouettes’ co-offensive coordinator and running backs coach in 2015.
 Under Dinwiddie’s tutelage, Montreal led the CFL with 129 rushing first downs and was first in the East Division with 2,076 rushing yards including 1,059 by league rushing champion Tyrell Sutton.

 The Elk Grove, Calif., native joined the Alouettes’ staff in 2013 as offensive quality control coach and was named quarterbacks coach prior to the 2014 season.
 He was promoted to offensive co-ordinator during training camp and, despite instability and injury issues at the quarterback position — four different players made starts — the Alouettes finished 9-9 and reached the Eastern Final.

-A quarterback, Dinwiddie played five seasons in the CFL including three with the Winnipeg Blue Bombers (2006-08) and two with the Saskatchewan Roughriders (2010-11).
+A former quarterback, Dinwiddie played five seasons in the CFL including three with the Winnipeg Blue Bombers (2006-08) and two with the Saskatchewan Roughriders (2010-11).
 His first career start came in the Bombers’ 2007 Grey Cup meeting with Saskatchewan and in his regular-season debut as a starter — on July 24, 2008, against Calgary — he threw for 450 yards.